samuelvazcal/samuelvazcal/README.md

 - 🤓 I have plenty of background in software development (professional, academic, and personal projects) but it's never enough and I want to learn and shared even more
 - 👀 I’m interested in Java programming, algorithms, relational databases, Javascript, and now cloud computing sounds awesome for me too.
 Every day is a new opportunity to be a better developer.
 - 🌱 Currently mastering Java 8, MySQL, Linux, and Javascript.
 Daily learning is always an option.
-- 💞️ Learning while working  with the best is priceless
+- 💞️ I’m looking to be part of interesting global projects.
+Learning while working  with the best is priceless
 - 📫 How to reach me, just go to: https://www.linkedin.com/in/samuel-vazquez-calvario/ and ping me 👍

 <!---